kumarakrishna/kumarakrishna.github.io/content/publication/conference-paper/index.md

 ---
-title: 'An example conference paper'
+title: 'DNN-GRAD: Exploiting Membership Inference for Adversarial Attacks on Malware Detection Models'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
-  - Robert Ford

-# Author notes (optional)
-author_notes:
-  - 'Equal contribution'
-  - 'Equal contribution'
+  - Hemant Rathore

 date: '2013-07-01T00:00:00Z'
-doi: ''
+doi: '10.1109/CCNC54725.2025.10975992'

 # Schedule page publish date (NOT publication's date).
 publishDate: '2017-01-01T00:00:00Z'